AminLexs/monitorVA-frontend/README.md

 To change the states of the container, the buttons "Start container", "Stop container", "Restart container", "Pause container", "Resume container" are available.
 To add a container, there is a button "Add container", to remove - "Delete container".

+After clicking on the "Add container" button, a window with a form for creating a container will appear.

 ![Alt text](https://github.com/AminLexs/monitorVA-frontend/blob/master/screenshots/img.png)

 ### Monitoring using realtime charts